Kicks (film): Plot

-Brandon eventually turns to his uncle Marlon (Mahershala Ali), who tells him that he no longer lives "that kind" of life and that he won't risk lives nor go back to prison over a pair of shoes.
+Brandon eventually turns to his uncle Marlon, who tells him that he no longer lives "that kind" of life and that he won't risk lives nor go back to prison over a pair of shoes.
 Dissatisfied, Brandon leaves but not before taking his uncle's gun from a nearby bedroom to take matters into his own hands.
 He speaks to his cousins outside who assure him that if they stay longer they'll definitely run into Flaco.
 They group heads off to a house where they smoke weed, drink and do drugs.
-Brandon attempts to hook up with a girl at the house but fails and soon leaves with everyone in hopes of finally reaching Flaco.
+Brandon hooks up with one of the girls at the house and soon leaves with everyone in hopes of finally reaching Flaco.

 Meanwhile, Flaco is shown bullying another kid in the neighborhood and steals his earphones.
-He walks to his vehicle and places them in the trunk along with Brandon's Air Jordan sneakers and a few other things that he had stolen.
+He walks to his vehicle and places them in the trunk along with Brandon's shoes and a few other things that he had stolen.
 He reaches his house and gives the sneakers to his son.
-Flaco and his son play in the basketball court while his son wears the sneakers.
+Flaco and his son play in the basketball court while his son wears the shoes.
 He is then seen at his house with his gang members doing drugs and dancing with girls while his son watches close by.

 Brandon, Rico and Albert eventually infiltrate Flaco's house by tricking his son.
-Brandon manages to grab his sneakers but Flaco sees them and tries to get the sneakers back.
+Brandon manages to grab his shoes but Flaco sees them and tries to get them back.
 Brandon manages to flee and abandons his friends.
 Flaco grabs Albert and starts beating him up but is then knocked out by Rico.
 The two escape and along the way encounter Brandon who gloats about getting his shoes back.
-Rico pushes him against the fence and makes him realize that their lives are in danger because he abandoned them all for a pair of sneakers.
+Rico pushes him against the fence and makes him realize that their lives are in danger because he abandoned them all for a pair of Jordans.
 They leave Brandon alone and head off to get Albert's wounds treated.